Australia's cigarette plain packaging debate clouded by lack of data

 DATA GAPS

-The Australian government does not publicly release retail sales data on the basis that the market, which is dominated by Imperial, Philip Morris International (PM.N) and British American Tobacco (BATS.L), is so tightly held that doing so would reveal sensitive commercial information.
+The Australian government does not publicly release retail sales data on the basis that the market, which is dominated by Imperial, Philip Morris International and British American Tobacco, is so tightly held that doing so would reveal sensitive commercial information.

 Official data has been restricted to a survey conducted in late 2012 during the pack changeover, when smokers reported more of an inclination to quit, and a report at the start of 2013 from the smoking cessation helpline, Quitline, showing a 78 percent surge in calls associated with plain packaging.